xiangyuan/blog/content/blog/2011/2011-12-19_django-sphinx-sorting.rst

-public: yes
-tags: [django]
-summary: How to sort a SphinxSearch instance.

 django-sphinx sorting
 =====================

+:tags: django
+:summary: How to sort a SphinxSearch instance.

 Unfortunately, the `django-sphinx <https://github.com/dcramer/django-sphinx>`_ module is not very thoroughly documented.
 One thing which I could not figure out is how to do sorting.
 I thought that I